Rancho La Habra Can Help City Meet Budget “Challenges”

 Staff also told the Council that future development projects in the City should provide additional funds to the City, which will help to balance future budges.
 That’s certainly true with Rancho La Habra.

-A financial analysis prepared for CalAtlantic Homes shows that the new homes in Rancho La Habra will create about $1 million a year in new revenues for the City each year over the next 20 to 30 years – or potentially more than $30 million that can be used to fund important city services.
+A financial analysis prepared for Lennar Homes shows that the new homes in Rancho La Habra will create more than $1 million a year in new revenues for the City each year over the next 20 to 30 years – or potentially more than $30 million that can be used to fund important city services.

-Most of the money will come from new property taxes, a sources that is not threatened by online shopping like sales tax revenues are.
-Even so, the addition of 420 new homes to La Habra will certainly increase the sales taxes the City receives.
+Most of the money will come from new property taxes, which, unlike revenues from sales tax, are not threatened by online shopping.
+Even so, the addition of 448 new households to La Habra will certainly increase the sales tax revenues the City receives.

-Another significant source of ongoing revenues from Rancho La Habra will be its Community Facilities District, which is projected to generate approximately $200,000 a year to fund services the City would otherwise have to fund itself.
+Another significant source of ongoing revenues from Rancho La Habra will be its Community Facilities District, which will be funded solely by the residents of Rancho La Habra’s new homes.
+These new funds will pay for a number of services the City would otherwise have to fund itself.

-Rancho La Habra is being proposed by CalAtlantic Homes, which was formed when two of the nation’s largest and most respected homebuilders, Standard Pacific Corp. and Ryland Group, combined in 2015.
+Rancho La Habra is being proposed by Lennar Homes, which is committed to Quality, Value and Integrity.
 Rancho La Habra would be built on the site of Westridge Golf Club, which is slated for closure.
-It would keep nearly 60 percent of the site (approximately 89 acres) as parks, open space and trails, with 420 homes and a small commercial center on the remaining approximately 62 acres.
+It would keep nearly 60 percent of the site (approximately 89 acres) as parks, open space and trails.

 For important legal disclosures, click here